Kue semprong

-Kue semprong, the Asian egg roll, the love letter, sapit, sepit, kue Belanda, or kapit is an Indonesian traditional wafer snack (kue or kuih) made by clasping egg batter using an iron mold (Waffle iron) which is heated up on a charcoal stove.
+Kue semprong, the Asian egg roll, the love letter, sapit, sepit, kue Belanda, or kapit is an Indonesian Chinese traditional wafer snack (kue or kuih) made by clasping egg batter using an iron mold (Waffle iron) which is heated up on a charcoal stove.
 It is commonly found in Indonesia, Malaysia, Singapore and Brunei.

 The mold has two plates clasped tightly together and attached to long handles for manipulating over a charcoal stove.
 The molds may be flat, corrugated, or etched with animal motifs such as fish, roosters, and snails that are both auspicious and decorative.

 Shapes and variants

 In Indonesian, the term semprong means "tube" or "roll", while sepit derives from jepit, which means "clip".
 Semprong and sepit are almost identical wafers, with the difference only in their shape; the roll-shaped is called semprong, while the triangular-folded is called sepit.
 Both variants are called sapit or sepit in Malaysia and Brunei, regardless of their shape.
 Traditional kue semprong are hollow; newer variants, however, may contain fillings such as chocolate or cheese.